Alex ChernyshAlex ChernyshAgentic behaviorist · Tel Aviv

 An interface feels expensive when it makes the user think less about the interface and more clearly about the decision in front of them.

-This is also why so many “luxury” interfaces look cheap after thirty seconds.
-They spend their budget on atmosphere before they have earned trust through structure.
+So many "luxury" interfaces look cheap after thirty seconds because they spend their budget on atmosphere before they have earned trust through structure.

-The most reliable wealth signal in software is not opulence.
-It is visible labor.
+The most reliable signal of a serious product is visible labor.

 • loading states that keep their labels